-Dylon Robbins has published and carried out research on Brazilian and Cuban cinema and music, the documentary and materiality, Walt Disney and Sergei Eisenstein, polyrhythm and temporality, spirit possession and political subjectivity, torture, pornography, cannibalism, and anthropophagy, as well as on visual culture and war in the United States in 1898, with publications appearing in Brasiliana, Discourse, Journal of Latin American Cultural Studies, and the Revista Iberoamericana.
-He has coedited a special issue of Discourse on media and materiality in Latin America with Javier García Liendo, as well as the forthcoming volume Guillén Landrián: por un cine salvaje, with Julio Ramos.
-His translations of essays by the Brazilian philosopher Marilena Chaui appear in the English-language anthology of her work Between Conformity and Resistance: Essays on Politics, Culture, and the State published by Palgrave Macmillan.
+Dylon Robbins has published and carried out research on Brazilian and Cuban cinema and music, the documentary and materiality, Walt Disney and Sergei Eisenstein, polyrhythm and temporality, spirit possession and political subjectivity, torture, pornography, cannibalism, and anthropophagy, as well as on visual culture and war in the United States in 1898, with articles appearing in Brasiliana, Discourse, Journal of Latin American Cultural Studies, Luso-Brazilian Review, and the Revista Iberoamericana, among other venues.